bitcoin-computer/bitcoin-chat/README.md

 # Bitcoin Chat

-A hackable chat that runs on the bitcoin blockchain.
+A hackable chat that runs on the blockchain.
 Intended as a starting point for developers to build on top of.

-The chat needs no database backend because all data is stored on a Bitcoin blockchain (it currently runs on LTC testnet).
+The chat needs no database backend because all data is stored on the blockchain (currently runs on LTC, testnet).
 The interface between the chat and the blockchain is provided by [Bitcoin Computer](https://bitcoincomputer.io)

 ## Start the chat